Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 17 November 2025 21.30.34 UTC
+- WIB: Senin, 17 November 2025 22.31.34 UTC
-- WITA: Senin, 17 November 2025 22.30.34 UTC
+- WITA: Senin, 17 November 2025 23.31.34 UTC
-- WIT: Senin, 17 November 2025 23.30.34 UTC
+- WIT: Selasa, 18 November 2025 00.31.34 UTC

 Kutipan Inspiratif:
-"Nothing is more memorable than a smell.
-One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."
+"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
+It’s much easier to come up with excuses of why you can't do it.
+If you do what is easy your life will be hard."

-Kategori: nature
+Kategori: motivational